DR. SARAH LOWNDES

 2015- Visiting Lecturer, Glasgow School of Art

 2017- Research Fellow, Norwich University of the Arts

 Selected published writing

-“The Key Material is Time”, essay for Generation Reader (Edinburgh: National Galleries of Scotland, 2014), forthcoming.
+“The Key Material is Time”, Generation Reader (Edinburgh: National Galleries of Scotland, 2014).

 All Art is Political: Writings on Performative Art (Edinburgh: Luath Press, 2014).

 “Window shopping: Glasgow art and the politics of display”, Function / Dysfunction – Contemporary art from Glasgow, (Nürnberg: Neues Museum, Staatliches Museum für Kunst und Design, 2013).

 “Hole Punch: The Late Autobiographical Works of Dieter Roth”, Dieter Roth: Diaries, (Edinburgh: Fruitmarket Gallery / London: Yale University Press, 2012).